nandini2727/netflix-gpt/README.md

 ---

-Feel free to explore, contribute, and share Netflix GPT.
+Feel free to explore and share Netflix GPT.
 Enjoy personalized movie recommendations at your fingertips!